 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 3A: Parent Input as measured by parent surveys.
-2020-2021 Survey 94% of stakeholders feel valued as important partners in the district based on LCAP Surveys and participation in DAC, SSC, DELAC and include unduplicated and student with disabilities parents 2021-2022 92% of stakeholders feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated students and students with disabilities.
-96% of stakeholders feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated student groups as well as students with disabilities.
+94% of educational partners feel valued as important partners in the district based on LCAP Surveys and participation in DAC, SSC, DELAC and include unduplicated and student with disabilities parents 92% of educational partners feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated students and students with disabilities.
+2022-2023 96% of educational partners feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated students and students with disabilities.
+97% of educational partners feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated student groups as well as students with disabilities.